Life After AmeriCorps

 Ed award quick guide (.PDF)

-edaward.org - a surprisingly good resource put together by CNCS.
+AmeriCorps.gov's ed award resource page - a surprisingly good resource that used put together by CNCS.
 Includes useful videos, info about taxes, schools that match the award, how to use your award for materials and other great stuff.

 My.AmeriCorps.gov helpline: 202-606-5000